Monday - Friday

 - Official high school and all college or university transcripts.
 Students with 60+ semester units or two years of continuous, full-time academic study at universities or colleges do not need to submit a high school transcript.
 Click here to review academic qualifications for transfer students.

-- Proof of English Language Proficiency or Sucessful completion of General Education Area A Communication Courses (A1, A2, & A3)*
+- Proof of English Language Proficiency or Successful completion of General Education Area A2, Written Communication

 * U.S. transfer students only.
 Click here to review General Education requirements for U.S. transfer students.